 Emotional outbursts such as anger are considered “Bad Manners’ and people will avoid you.

-Kissing in public or shown other signs of affection even with your spouse are frowned upon, though Ugandans will write it off because you are a Muzungu and do not know what is acceptable in Ugandan culture.
+Kissing in public or show other signs of affection even with your spouse is frowned on.
+Although Ugandans will write it off because you are a Muzungu and do not know what is acceptable in Ugandan culture.

 Ugandans usually do not show affection in public.
 You will see men holding hands at times.
 However, that is a sign of friendship.

 Kissing in a public place is not an accepted norm in the culture – neither is a conversation about what is considered intimacy.

 There is, however, a slow change.
 Middle-class and Ugandans, especially women, will hug and kiss another woman she knows well.

 Even President Museveni has stated in an interview that he never kissed his wife in public.
 You will also find a different scene on a night out in Kampala.